spirosrap/crypto-finance/README.md

    Note: Keep your `config.py` file secure and never share it publicly or commit it to version control.

-4. You're now ready to use the Bitcoin Trading Bot!

 ## Usage

 The main program for the Bitcoin Trading Bot is `base.py`.
 Here are some common usage scenarios:

-### Basic Backtesting

-Run a 1-year backtest with default settings:

 ### Backtesting Options